 I’m fairly confident what you’re reading is the most detailed strategy guide to Age of Empires 2 ever created in one place.

-That said, what I’m sharing in this guide is not my advice.
+What I’m sharing is not my advice.

-Instead, every bit of information included for you here is a mix of mathematically-proven strategies, along with effective tactics utilized by the top pros playing the game today, such as The Viper, Hera and Daut.
+Instead, every bit of information included here is a mix of mathematically-proven strategies, along with effective tactics utilized by the top pros playing the game today, such as The Viper, Hera and Daut.

 We’re going to focus on winning Ranked multiplayer matches as that’s the truest test of skill in my opinion, but you can take everything I say and apply it to beating the AI if that’s your jam.